storyprotocol/documentation/docs/Concepts/dispute-module/uma-arbitration-policy.md

       </td>

       <td style={{ textAlign: "left" }}>
-        A. Showcase or pointer to the pre-existing IP that is being infringed upon by the disputed IP

-        B. Proof of public display of the pre-existing IP at an earlier date than the infringing IP (onchain or offchain) and/or instructions on where/how to check it
+        1. Proof of pre-existing IP with earlier registration date (onchain or offchain) and/or instructions on where/how to check it.
       </td>

       <td style={{ textAlign: "left" }}>